iovation/rpmcpan/README.md

 Note that `__find_requires` can take an additional argument, a regular expression to be passed to `grep` to filter out any bogusly-detected prerequisites.

-The build should gnerally use the vendor installation directories.
+The build should generally use the vendor installation directories.
 A `Makefile.PL`-based build does it like this:

     %{__perl} Makefile.PL INSTALLDIRS=vendor OPTIMIZE="$RPM_OPT_FLAGS"